esayyari/DiscoVista/README.md

 ~~~

 ### 4. Occupancy analysis
-* To see the occupancy of different species or clades in different genes you would use the following commands.
+* To see the occupancy of different species or clades in different genes you would use this analysis.
-* First for this analysis use this structure to have the sequence alignments, **path/GENE\_ID/DST-alignment-MODEL\_CONDITION.fasta**, where **MODE\_CONDITION** defines the model condition that the sequence is generated based on.
+* For this analysis use this structure to have the sequence alignments, **path/GENE\_ID/DST-alignment-MODEL\_CONDITION.fasta**, where **MODE\_CONDITION** defines the model condition that the sequence is generated based on.
 Then you would use this command:

  ~~~bash
  ./discoVista.py -p $path -m 3 -a annotation.txt